TeamOpenwrt/temba/README.md

 Sometimes the commits are not done by the original authors

-@dyangol and @ces10 provided great help contributing with templates, configurations, bugfix and reviewing ideas here implemented
+- @dyangol and @ces10 provided great help contributing with templates, configurations, bugfix and reviewing ideas here implemented
+- @ces10 did a great contribution showing an alternative method to compile from scratch the image builder

-The original idea is from [@yanosz](https://github.com/yanosz) and its repository https://github.com/yanosz/mesh_testbed_generator
+- the original idea of using ruby as helper for openwrt buildroot comes from [@yanosz](https://github.com/yanosz) and [its repository](https://github.com/yanosz/mesh_testbed_generator)

-The inspiration to do the ruby on rails form app comes from chef.libremesh.org, thanks [@aparcar](https://github.com/aparcar)
+- the inspiration to do the ruby on rails form app comes from https://chef.libremesh.org, thanks [@aparcar](https://github.com/aparcar)

 ## Similar projects